Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 At the end of a Round in which a Preliminary Objective has been claimed by at least one player, it becomes unclaimable by all other players for the rest of the game.

 **Secret Objectives (Red)** <a name="SecretObjectives"></a>
 When claiming a Secret Objective, a player must reveal it and show she indeed meets its requirements.
 If she does not meet them, the Secret Objective is discarded.
 If she does, it is placed with the other objective cards as a reminder.
+In addition, players may reveal their Secret Objective at any time to discard it.

 **Special Objectives (Green)**<a name="SpecialObjectives"></a>
 There are three kinds of Special Objectives: